oracle/accelerated-data-science/docs/source/user_guide/model_registration/frameworks/pytorchmodel.rst

       "status": "200 OK"
     }

-Copy prediction output into `argmax` to retrieve result ofr image prediction:
+Copy prediction output into `argmax` to retrieve result of the image prediction:

 .. code-block:: python3